dr-fischer/sop/agilentGCMS/sop_agilentGCMS.md

     - *To zoom*: Left click and drag; double click to zoom to extents.
     - *To view a mass spectrum*: Right click, choose **Select** and the mass spectrum is displayed below.
     - *To find the retention times*: Right click on TIC and choose **Integrate**.
+    - *To change the Y-axis from Abundance to % Relative Abundance*: Follow the step above to view a mass spectrum.
+Locate the command line towards the top window and type "norm 100" followed by enter.
+The spectrum will disappear.
+Back in the command line, type "Draw 1,x" followed by enter to display the new spectrum.

 # Save/Export